microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-average.md

 - Department Heads
 - Operation Managers

-**Example Scenario:** A Department Head wants to identify which products are selling well adn those that are not.
-With the information from this report, they can make informed decisions about their inventory management and future marketting strategies.
+**Example Scenario:** You are a Department Head and you want to identify which products are selling well and those that are not.
+With this information you can, make informed decisions about your inventory management and future marketing strategies.

 ---